CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 Creating a QuickTime movie is also an option, but this is not done through the **Plots&gt;Animate Tile Plots** main menu option.
 Instead, use the **Plot** menu option found at the top of each individual plot to make a QuickTime movie.

 <a id=Figure5-2></a>
-Figure 5‑2 Animate Plots Dialog and Tile Plots
+Figure 5‑2 Animate Plots Dialog and Tile Plots<br>
 <img src="media/image010.png"/>

 Window Menu Options